public-key-cryptography/public-key-editor/README.md

-	stay at 56 chars if the user checked and unchecked the max cipher box and then clicked another button was corrected; the Delete menu item was modified so it also deletes folders by recursively listing the files in the directory, deleting the files, and then deleting the empty folders because Java will not delete an un-empty directory; and the PublicKey decrypt(String, byte[]) method was modified so it can decrypt ciphertext using any delimiter for the prepended one-time, transient or ephemeral public keys such as "\n\n", "-", or the base 16 chars 0 to f.
+	stay at 56 chars if the user checked and unchecked the max cipher box and then clicked another button was corrected; the Delete menu item was modified so it also deletes folders by recursively listing the files in the directory, deleting the files, and then deleting the empty folders because Java will not delete an un-empty directory; the PublicKey decrypt(String, byte[]) method was modified so it can decrypt ciphertext using any delimiter for the prepended one-time, transient or ephemeral public keys such as "\n\n", "-", or the base 16 chars 0 to f; and a missing statement in the send mail frame set- Font method was added to assign the font parameter to the font member / variable so that changing the retrieve mail frame font type also changes the send mail frame font type.